zikaden/Toast-Game/README.md

 A little game I made to learn p5 and practice DOM manipulation.

 How it works:
+* you can play the game online on this website: https://zikaden.github.io/w3_toast_game/
+* make sure to open it in an inkognito window or disable all add-blockers
 * click on the glass to get jam
 * spread it on the toast
 * any jam not on the toast will score minus points